xlumzee/Optimizing-Trading-Strategies-RL/README.md

 2) Run the DataPrep notebook if you want to follow along or the python file after setting the folder as Data Pipelines
 ''' python DataPrepv2.py '''

+#### Run the test cases

+There are test cases to check if the data is being loaded properly and if the data is found after loading, if the histogram and correlation matrices are being plotted.
+It also checks if the matrix is a 3x3 but it is actually a 8x8 so it will throw an error.

+1)  Go to the testing folder and run the tests_viz
+''' python tests_viz.py'''

+This will throw an error in the terminal as i am checking if the tests are working or not.

+2) Go to the testing folder and run the tests_DataPrepv2
+''' python tests_DataPrepv2.py '''